Image of Four Lost Cities, a book about archaeologists at work

 For my reviews of two other books about lost cities, see The Lost City of the Monkey God by Douglas Preston (The true story of a lost city in Central America) and The Lost City of Z: A Tale of Deadly Obsession in the Amazon by David Grann (Pre-Columbian civilization in the Amazon).

-I’ve also reviewed three other books by Annalee Newitz, two novels and one other work of nonfiction:
+I’ve also reviewed three other books by Annalee Newitz, two novels and two other works of nonfiction:

 You might also be interested in: